oVirt/ovirt-site/source/vdsm/disk-images.html.md

 When creating a virtual disk there are normally two ways of allocating the storage blocks needed to store the data that will reside on the virtual disk -
 a. allocate everything ahead of time (a.k.a preallocated) - has the benefit of having the storage blocks contiguous which can improve performance and does not require any layer that would translate logical to physical offsets (again, can be a performance improvement).
 This, however, comes at the cost of needing to dedicate all the potential disk space ahead of time, which is wasteful.
-b. allocate as you go (a.k.a thin provisioning) - similar to files in any modern file system, storage is allocated as data is being written to the file.
+b. allocate as you go (a.k.a sparse/thin provisioning) - similar to files in any modern file system, storage is allocated as data is being written to the file.
  Has the advantage of saving on disk space, but can cause defragmentation and have performance implications (not an issue on SSDs).

 On file based storage domains, files thinly provisioned by design (the file system provides this). "preallocation" is achieved by writing zeros to the file right after creating it which does not guarantee preallocation when using smart storage (compression / dedup would cause the zeros not to be written to disk and not to allocate the actual disk space).